trokster/xcayp/README.md

 territories.

 Xcayp is a modular online interface in which the code is stored in a web oriented database with advanced synchronisation capabilities.
-Allowing a radical approach to user interfaces, development, and deployment.
+Allowing a radical approach to user interfaces, development and deployment.

 For the time being the interface is composed of:

- - A code editor allowing online modification of the interfaces objects, therefore allowing its own modifications in real time.
+ - A code editor allowing online modification of the interface objects, regenerating the frontend in real time
  - Widgets enabling to control the connection to the source DBs, and therefore to manage if work is performed locally or synchronised directly to the server whenever you are online.